-You must return completed answer booklets/sheets, attendance registers and the room plan to Cambridge Admissions Assessment Testing directly via secure courier/secure track-trace within 24 hours of the test date.
-International centres must refer to the accompanying instructions relating to the return of test materials by a reputable international courier service such as DHL.
+You must return completed answer booklets/sheets, attendance registers and the room plan to Cambridge Admissions Assessment Testing directly within 24 hours of the test date.
+Admissions Testing currently provide an account to return materials, and centres need to use this account to book a collection using MyDHL+.

 On no account must test materials be sent back by other means, including registered or first class mail.